America's retail sales completely collapsed in April

 Excluding autos, the overall drop in retail sales was even steeper at 17.2%.
 Many Americans are putting big purchases like cars on the backburner.

-Particularly weak were sales at clothing and accessories stores, which were down a whopping 89.3% in April.
+Particularly weak were sales at clothing and accessories stores, which were down a whopping 78.8% from the prior month and 89.3% year-over-year in April.

+"The shutdown of most physical apparel stores, plus the sharp decline in outfits needed for work and leisure, contributed to the precipitous drop," said Neil Saunders, managing director of GlobalData Retail.

+The athleisure and comfort clothing categories were a few lone bright spots last month, Saunders added.

-Walmart, Target, Kroger and others are growing sales, as they benefit from Americans buying more groceries and home essentials as they are sheltering in place.
-Online shopping for essentials continues to boost Amazon.
+Walmart, Target, Kroger and others are seeing sales increases, as they benefit from Americans buying more groceries and home essentials as they are sheltering in place.

 In the long term, analysts expect the crisis to further widen the gap between the industry's winners and losers.

-Note: Correction: An earlier version of this story incorrectly stated retail sales fell to a record low.
-They fell at a record rate.